systemPipeR/systemPipeR.github.io/content/en/sps/_index.md

 deployments that can be accessed remotely as a public web service for using SPR's functionalities with community and/or private data.
 The framework can integrate many core packages from the R/Bioconductor ecosystem.
-Examples of SPS' current functionalities include: (a) interactive creation of experimental designs and metadata using an easy to use tabular editor or file uploader; (b) visualization of workflow topologies combined with auto-generation of R Markdown preview for interactively designed workflows; (c) access to a wide range of data processing routines; (d) and an extendable set of visualization functionalities.
-Complex visual results can be managed on a 'Canvas Workbench' allowing users to organize and to compare plots in an efficient manner combined with a session snapshot feature to continue work at a later time.
-The present suite of pre-configured visualization examples include different methods to plot a count table.
-The modular design of
+Examples of SPS' current functionalities include:

+- A default interactive workflow module to create experimental designs, visualize and customize workflow topologies with previews, and programming free workflow execution within the application.
+- An interactive module with extensive plot options to visualize downstream analysis of a RNA-Seq workflow.
+- A quick ggplot module to make all variety of scientific plots from any user defined tabular data.
-SPR makes it easy to design custom functions without any knowledge of Shiny, as well as extending the environment in the future with contributions from the community.
+- An extendable set of visualization functionalities makes it easy to design custom Shiny Apps under SPS framework without any knowledge of Shiny.
+- A 'Canvas Workbench' to manage complex visual results.
+It allows users to organize and to compare plots in an efficient manner combined with a session screenshot feature to edit scientific and publishable figures.
+- Three other supporting packages to help all users from beginners and advanced developers to extend under current SPS framework or on their own Shiny Apps.

 ## Demo
-Take a look at the demo app:
+View our online demo app:

 <a
 href="https://tgirke.shinyapps.io/systemPipeShiny/"